 For fifty years I was a faculty member in the Department of Geography at the Ohio State University.
 I recently retired but remain active.
 The purpose of this website is to keep anyone interested apprised of my research and writing.
 I will post recent papers and information about recent or forthcoming books.
-From to time, there will be blog posts.
+From time to time, there will be blog posts.

 I have a particular interest in the politics of local and regional development and a book published Fall of 2016, The Politics of Urban and Regional Development and the American Exception, places this in a comparative perspective.
 I have interests in the history of the field as in my recent book Making Human Geography , in method, and in South Africa.